Your Mother Wouldn't Like It: Twee Man, Disaster of the Universe

 A parody of American action cartoon He-Man and the Masters of the Universe but played in 'real life' by costumed actors on the more realistic (and cheaper) setting of present-day Earth.
 As the title suggests, Twee-Man is a more cowardly and feeble version of He-Man who would face his arch enemy Toilet Door (a parody of Skeletor) each time while a chorus (visible on screen) sings his name and various variations depending upon the situation.

 Sharon, Karen, Darrin and Gary

 Four friends meet in a different location each time and talk about life, leading to various misunderstanding.
 Gary never interacts with the others, but listens to his headphones instead.
 A muffled version of the Bucks Fizz song The Land of Make Believe can usually be heard coming from Gary's headphones.
 Only appeared in series 2.

 Cast

-Among the cast were Steven Ryde, who went on to produce Dick and Dom In Da Bungalow for the BBC, Ian Kirkby, who also performed on Dick and Dom In Da Bungalow, and Karen Murden. who went on to play Beverly Grice in ITV soap opera Crossroads.
+Among the cast were Steven Ryde, who went on to produce Dick and Dom in da Bungalow for the BBC, Ian Kirkby, who also performed on Dick and Dom in da Bungalow, and Karen Murden, who went on to play Beverly Grice in the ITV soap opera Crossroads.
 Tayla Goodman went on to write the rock musical Virus, which had its world premiere at Nottingham's Theatre Royal, and is currently writing a film script, The Edge Of Goodbye, with her business partner Peter Everett.